 Bio

-Richard Keelor, Ph.D., has served at all levels in the health promotion and physical fitness profession including ten years as Director of Program Development for the President’s Council on Physical Fitness and Sports.
-In 2008, he was awarded the Council’s Lifetime Achievement Award (click on 2008 box in the middle of the page).
+Richard has served at all levels in the health promotion and physical fitness profession during his career, including 10 years as Director of Program Development for the President’s Council on Physical Fitness and Sports.
+In 2008, he was awarded the Council’s Lifetime Achievement Award (click on 2008 box in the middle of this page and scroll down to read citation).

 He began his career as football and wrestling coach of Beverly Hills High School where in 2010 he was the first to be honored with the Beverly Hills High School Athletic Alumni’s Polaris Award for his lasting contribution to the school’s championship athletic program.

 Richard has conducted more than 200 regional and national fitness and health promotion clinics, including four White House Sport Medicine Conferences.
-He has appeared on the "Today Show" and "Good Morning America" and was awarded the U.S. Jaycees Healthy American Fitness Award in 1984.
+He has appeared on the “Today Show” and “Good Morning America,” among numerous other media appearances.

-Following his government service, Keelor joined the Campbell Soup Company as president of its National Institute for Health/Fitness and general manager of a new Campbell's business unit.
-He led the development and implementation of the Campbell Soup’s employee health/fitness program, which now has had more than 25 years of success.
-He also served as president and CEO of the Sugar Association.
+Following his government service, Richard joined the Campbell Soup Co. as president of its National Institute for Health/Fitness and general manager of a new Campbell’s business unit.
+He led the development and implementation of the Campbell’s employee health/fitness program, which now has had more than 25 years of success.

 As co-founder of Be Active America, Keelor serves as one of the lead faculty in advocacy training workshops provided to educators, recreational professionals, and to business, industry and government officials.
 These workshops assist professional groups and individuals to better communicate with media, state, local and federal elected officials in order to advance the nation’s Healthy People 2020 goals.
 He was also the primary consultant in development of Be Active North Carolina, the first statewide initiative to promote grassroots physical activity advocacy.